 When can I remove private mortgage insurance (PMI) from my loan?

-You have the right to request that your servicer cancel PMI when you have reached the date when the principal balance of your mortgage is scheduled to fall to 80 percent of the original value of your home.
-This date should have been given to you in writing on a PMI disclosure form when you received your mortgage.
+Yes.
+You have the right to ask your servicer to cancel PMI on the date the principal balance of your mortgage is scheduled to fall to 80 percent of the original value of your home.
+The first date you can make the request should appear on your PMI disclosure form, which you received along with your mortgage.
 If you can't find the disclosure form, contact your servicer.

-- You must have a good payment history and be current on your payments.
+- You have a good payment history and are current on your payments

-- Your lender may require you to certify that there are no junior liens (such as a second mortgage) on your home.
+- You can certify that there are no junior liens (such as a second mortgage) on your home

-- Your lender can also require you to provide evidence (for example, an appraisal) that the value of your property hasn’t declined below the original value of the home.
-If the value of your home has decreased below the original value, you may not be able to cancel PMI at this time.
+- You can provide evidence (for example, an appraisal) that the value of your property hasn’t declined below the original value of the home—if it has, you may not be able to cancel PMI on schedule

-Even if you don’t ask your servicer to cancel PMI, your servicer still must automatically terminate PMI on the date when your principal balance is scheduled to reach 78 percent of the original value of your home.
-For your PMI to be cancelled on that date, you need to be current on your payments on the anticipated termination date.
+Yes.
+Even if you don’t ask your servicer to cancel PMI, in general, your servicer must automatically terminate PMI on the date when your principal balance is scheduled to reach 78 percent of the original value of your home.
+For your PMI to be cancelled on that date, you need to be current on your payments.
 Otherwise, PMI will not be terminated until shortly after your payments are brought up to date.

-There is one other way you can stop paying for PMI.
-If you are current on payments, your lender or servicer must end the PMI the month after you reach the midpoint of your loan’s amortization schedule.
-(This final termination applies even if you have not reached 78 percent of the original value of your home.)
-The midpoint of your loan’s amortization schedule is halfway through the full term of your loan.
-For 30-year loans, the midpoint would be after 15 years have passed.
+Yes.
+Your lender or servicer must end the PMI the month after you reach the midpoint of your loan’s amortization schedule.
+(This is true even if the principal balance has not reached 78 percent of the original value of your home.)
+The midpoint of your loan’s amortization schedule is halfway through the original full term of your loan.
+For 30-year loans, the midpoint is after 15 years have passed.